Learning objectives

 Depth-First Search (DFS):

-Starting from the root, BFS explores as far as possible along each branch before backtracking.
-In other words, it traverses the graph level by level.
+Starting from the root, DFS explores as far as possible along each branch before backtracking.
+In other words.

 DFS can be used to find cycles in a Graph: When performing DFS, if it is encountered an edge that connects a node to one of its ancestors in the DFS tree, it indicates the presence of a cycle.